 The Function Editor is a visual programming language for building imagery and raster analysis workflows.
-Your analysis workflow can be saved as a raster function templates (RFTs), which can automate your future processes.
-You create and modify RFTs in the Function Editor.
-The Function Editor shows your function chain represented as a diagram that chains together sequences of functions, using the output of one or more functions as the input to another function.
+An analysis workflow can be saved as a raster function template (RFT) that can be used to automate processes or for rendering.
+You create and modify RFTs in the Function Editor pane.
+The Function Editor represents a function chain as a diagram that chains together function sequences using the output of one or more functions as the input to another function.

-There are varying techniques to model a process that results in a RFT.
-For example, you can start by opening an empty Function Editor, and then inserting a raster variable, and any desired functions.
-In this mode, there is no input data connected to the chain so certain capabilities, like previewing the result of any section of the processing chain, are disabled.
+You can use various techniques to model a process that results in an RFT.
+For example, you can open the Function Editor pane and insert a raster variable and any functions.
+In this mode, no input data is connected to the chain so certain capabilities, such as previewing the result of a section of the processing chain, are disabled.
 Once data is connected to the processing chain, you can preview the results.
 You can save the raster function chain (now the RFT) and share and run it with different input datasets.

-The other technique is more interactive.
-You start with a raster layer in your map.

 You can apply a raster function on a raster layer in the map using the Raster Functions pane, which creates a temporary raster layer in the map.
-Next, you take the new layer and apply another function, resulting in another new layer.
-Essentially, you are experimenting with the results of each function, while also verifying the results.
-When you are finished applying functions, right-click the final output and click Save Function Chain.
-The layer with the final function applied to it will contain all of the previous functions you've added.
-Saving a layer's function chain removes the original input data and replaces them with raster variables, which can be made public so that the template can be used again with different data.
+You can also apply additional raster functions on the output layer.
+When you are finished applying functions, right-click the final output and click Save Function Chain or Edit Function Chain.
+The layer with the final function applied to it contains all of the previous functions with their parameter settings.
+Saving a layer's function chain removes the original input data and inserts raster variables that can be made public so the template can be used again with different data.

-- Visualize your workflow sequence as a diagram that is easy to understand.
+- Visualize a workflow sequence as a diagram.

-- Build an RFT by adding raster functions, raster variables, scalars, raster layers, datasets, other data types to the diagram, and connecting them to a perform analysis.
-This analysis can be performed on the current display extent or in a distributed fashion using raster analysis on Portal for ArcGIS.
+- Build an RFT by adding raster functions, raster variables, scalars, raster layers, datasets, and other data types to the diagram and connecting them to perform an analysis.
+The analysis can be performed on the current display extent or in a distributed manner using raster analysis on Portal for ArcGIS.

-- Iteratively check parameters on your function raster layer's function chain.
-You can interact with the display and the settings you have set in the function chain by right-clicking your function raster layer in the Contents pane and then click Edit Function Chain.
-When you make changes to parameters you can click the Apply button on the Function Editor toolbar and your layer will be refreshed to reflect parameter adjustments.
+- Iteratively check parameters on a function raster layer's function chain.
+To interact with the display and the settings in the function chain, right-click the function raster layer in the Contents pane and click Edit Function Chain.
+When you make changes to parameters, click the Apply button on the Function Editor toolbar to refresh the layer to reflect the changes.